 As I carried on walking on the path I reached a beautiful hot spring - a mound with exquisite purple flowers and white rocks.
 So much of this area is geothermal and thus the name Reykhólar - Smoky Hills, named after the steam coming from the ground.

-Reykhólar is the biggest geothermal area in the Westfjords of Iceland.
+Reykhólar is the biggest geothermal area in the Westfjords Region.

 Geothermal water was flowing from the hot spring into a creek which then merged with the lake.
 The name of this hot spring is Einireykir also called Eini Reykir.

 The beautiful purple flower is called vatnamynta in Icelandic and the Latin name for it is Mentha aquatica and is strictly preserved.
 It can only be found in 3 places in Iceland and always by hot springs.
-A German gardener brought this plant to Iceland and cultivated flowers at Reykjanes by Djúp on the northern side of the Westfjords.
+A German gardener brought this plant to Iceland and cultivated flowers at Reykjanes by Djúpið on the northern part of the Westfjords Regíon.

-This flower was then sent to Svanshóll in Bjarnafjörður at Strandir in the Westfjords and down to the southern part of the Westfjords here at Reykhólar.
+This flower was then sent to Svanshóll in Bjarnarfjörður at Strandir in the Westfjords Region and down to the southern part of the Westfjords Region here at Reykhólar.
 So it is quite amazing seeing this beautiful, scarce flower here.

-There is a folklore connected to two of the hot springs at Reykhólar.
-I found this folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason.
+Folklore is connected to two of the hot springs at Reykhólar.
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason.
 It goes like this:

 "One of the hot springs at Reykhólar in Reykjanes goes by the name of Gullhver or the Golden hot spring.
 This hot spring is located some distance from the farm at Reykhólar.